himotoyoshi/carray/docs/authoring/CastAndPromote.md

 wide and the other narrow.
 It is not an arbitrary asymmetry.

 A corollary worth stating, since the name invites the opposite reading:
 `wrap_readonly` does **not** protect the source.
-For a CArray whose dtype already matches, it hands back the very same object, and a cast view writes back through to the parent.
+For a CArray whose data type already matches, it hands back the very same object, and a cast view writes back through to the parent.
 Read-only-ness is inherited from the source (`ca_is_readonly` walks the parent chain), never imposed here.
 Keeping the promise is the caller's job.

-**Note**: the `dt` in `wrap_readonly(v, dt)` is a **fixed target.** If the peer is negotiable (i.e. it must be decided whether to meet the peer's dtype or your own), first settle the common type with `result_type`, then pass `wrap_readonly(v, common_type)`.
+**Note**: the `dt` in `wrap_readonly(v, dt)` is a **fixed target.** If the peer is negotiable (i.e. it must be decided whether to meet the peer's data type or your own), first settle the common type with `result_type`, then pass `wrap_readonly(v, common_type)`.
 It is only legitimate to hard-code the target when it is a **hard type the kernel requires** (f64 for transcendental